Florida swamps Houston, winning 3rd NCAA men's basketball national championship

 Walter Clayton Jr., held scoreless at halftime, came alive with a drive to the rim past the stout Houston defense.
 His first basket of the game came with eight minutes left in the second half.

 The Gators mounted their comeback, taking the lead with 46 seconds remaining.
 It was the first time they had been ahead since 8-6 early in the game.
-Their scrappy defense forced a turnover on the next play, followed by a clutch free throw, a final defensive stand, and a Houston turnover to secure the comeback win.
-Florida only led the game for just over a minute.
+Their scrappy defense forced a turnover on the next play, followed by a clutch free throw, a final defensive stand, and a Houston turnover to secure the heart-stopping victory.
+Florida only held the lead in the championship game for just over a minute.

 Will Richard had 18 points.
-Alex Condon added 12 points.
+Alex Condon added a dozen.
 It gave a boost to the team that had relied heavily on Clayton for most of the tournament.
-Clayton finished with 11 (He had 30 points in the Elite 8 against Texas Tech and 34 against Auburn in the Final Four).
+Clayton finished with 11 (he had 30 points in the Elite 8 against Texas Tech and 34 against Auburn in the Final Four) and was named the Most Outstanding Player.

+"We've been saying all year our motto is, 'We all can go!'
+We've got a team full of guys that can go.
+It's not just about me," Clayton said after the game about his sluggish start.
+"We've got multiple guys that can go get a bucket and do anything.
+My team helped me hold it down until I was able to go get a bucket."

 This is the Gators' third NCAA men's basketball championship.
 They previously won back-to-back titles in 2006 and 2007.